By Professor Claude Ake Founding Director, Centre for Advanced

 Environmental Survey

-It is with regret that I announce my resignation from the
+It is with regret that I announce my resignation from the Steering

-took effect from November 16, 1995.
+effect from November 16, 1995.

 I must confess that the decision to serve on that committee had been a

-difficult one to begin with, given the oil companies' past record of arrogance,
+difficult one to begin with, given the oil companies' past record of

-for constructive engagement.
+of opportunity for constructive engagement.

 Having decided to serve, I suspended my doubts and tried to believe that